 Tempering one's parenting with relevant scientific knowledge can truly have great benefits for one's family.
-It can reduce or eliminate conflict with one's children, for one thing, and that in turn can improve a marriage or co-parenting relationship.
+It can reduce or eliminate conflict with one's children, for one thing, which in turn can improve a marriage or co-parenting relationship.
 It can also help produce happier, more capable children.

 I have seen how this works in my own parenting.
-I am a much better parent with my younger children (who range in age from four to 12) than I was with my older two (now 29 and 31).
+I am a much better parent with my younger children (who range in age from nine to 17) than I was with my older two (now 34 and 36).
 The more I have learned about parenting over the years, the more loving and skillful I have become, with obvious benefits.
 These days I really do hug my children and tell them I love them several times a day, every day, without exception.
 When love is never in question, children are much more understanding and tolerant when a parent needs to set limits, which I do regularly.
 I have also learned to stay calm-to improve the way I react to things.
 When I am calm, my children are, too, and we avoid that deadly cycle of emotional escalation that can ruin relationships.

 Most important, I am much more a facilitator now than a controller.
 While building my own competence as a parent, I have also put more effort into recognizing and strengthening the competence of my children, helping them to become strong and independent in many ways.
-My 12-year-old son is now a calm, helpful role model to his three younger siblings, and before I get out of bed these days, my 10-year-old daughter has sometimes already made scrambled eggs for all of them-and cleaned up, too.
+My 17-year-old son is now a calm, helpful role model to his siblings, and by the time she was 10, even before I had gotten out of bed, my daughter had often made scrambled eggs for all of us-and cleaned up, too.
 M